bowencool/blog/src/content/blog/offsite-disaster-recovery-for-unraid-with-rclone.md

 ### Install User Scripts

 I achieved scheduled tasks through the User Scripts plugin, which can be found by searching in the APPS panel.

-There are two reasons why I didn't use crontab:

-1. To decouple from unRAID as much as possible, all data is at the plugin level and will be cleared upon uninstallation.
-I have rolled back before due to consecutive upgrades of beta systems.

-2. Visual management.
+You can also use the system's built-in crontab.

 ### Add a task